Integral to martial traditions is the association with personal growth and fulfillment. Ancient masters were

 Don’t let people do this to you!

-The idea here is to elevate a thought or an idea to the level of mantra.
+The idea here is to elevate thoughts or ideas to the level of mantras.
 In polite jargon, they become talking points.

-care , failure of leadership , Flip-flopping , Jobs Bill , etc.
+media , that’s socialism , Obama care , failure of leadership , flip-flopping , Jobs Bill , Freedom Act, Death Tax, death panel, etc.

 Examples: Death panel, snail mail, liberal media, Obama care,